-A company will be held strictly liable where an “associated person” performing services on its behalf, bribes another person to obtain or retain business or a business advantage for the company.
+A company will be held strictly liable where an “associated person” performing services on its behalf bribes another person to obtain or retain business or a business advantage for the company.
 “Associated person” is broadly defined.
 A defense may be available if the company can prove it had “adequate procedures” in place designed to prevent bribery from being committed by those performing services on its behalf.
-The government has published guidance on what constitutes “adequate procedures.”(See: .)
+The government has published guidance on what constitutes “adequate procedures.”

-Brazil Clean Company Act
+Brazil’s Clean Company Act

-Canada Corruption of Foreign Public Officials Act
+Canadian Corruption of Foreign Public Officials Act

 These amendments largely brought the CFPOA in line with the FCPA and the UK Bribery Act.
-Canada has been increasing active investigations and prosecutions with many cases under investigation since the Amendment.
+Canada has been increasing active investigations and prosecutions with many cases under investigation since the amendment.